gerryd/cookbook/content/recipe/dishes/lasagna.md

 This makes a very classic "lasagna bolognese".
 Feel free to substitute ingredients in the tomato sauce as much as you want.

+Do note that by "bolognese", I do not mean anything resembling coming from the city or area of Bologna.

 This recipe will make a 3 sheet wide, 5 layer lasagna (15 sheets total).